-The last time state unemployment was this low (pre-Great Recession), average gross hourly earnings for non-managers were up 8.4 percent over the year prior.
-In August 2018, they were up just 5.8 percent.
-Does this 2.5 percentage point gap not sound like much?
-It’s equivalent to about $1.16 billion that is not in workers’ pockets – and that’s in one quarter of 2018 alone.
+Prior to the Great Recession, when unemployment dropped this low, hourly earnings for non-managers increased 4 percent (or more) over the year prior.
+But in August 2018, earnings were up just 2.6 percent.
+Does a 1.4 percentage point gap not sound like much?
+It’s equivalent to about $580 million that is not in workers’ pockets – and that’s in one quarter of 2018 alone.

 To understand why wages aren’t rising, let’s peer under the hood of the official unemployment rate.
 It counts people who don’t have jobs and have actively looked for work in the past month.
 That’s a sensible approach, in that there are people whom you wouldn’t want to count as unemployed even though they aren’t working – such as full-time students, a parent who wants to stay at home, etc.